umarhassan-mitodl/11.235-fall-2009/content/pages/readings.md

 {{< tdopen >}}

-Elliott, Kimberly Ann, and Freeman, Richard. {{% resource_link "c2f0c405-64d8-4a56-97f6-bb873468e57a" "_Can Labor Standards Improve under Globalization?_" %}} Institute for International Economics, Washington, DC, 2003.
+Elliott, Kimberly Ann, and Freeman, Richard. [_Can Labor Standards Improve under Globalization?_](https://onlinelibrary.wiley.com/doi/abs/10.2307/20202382) Institute for International Economics, Washington, DC, 2003.

 Seidman, Gay.
 "Citizens, Markets, and Transnational Labor Activism," "Labor Rights as Human Rights: Regulation in the Context of a Thinned National State," "Constructing a Culture of Compliance in Guatemala," "Citizenship at Work."
 Chapters 1, 2, 5, and 6 in _Beyond the Boycott: Labor Rights, Human Rights, and Transnational Activism._ New York, NY: Russell Sage Foundation, 2007, pp. 1-14; 15-46, 102-131, and 132-144; rest optional.
 ISBN: 9780871547620.